rezalahmi/simple_shop_managment/README.md

-# simple_shop_managment
+# simple_shop_management
-In this project I create Shop managment application
+In this project I create Shop management application.
+I have produced these features: